Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Labels

-Labels are static text fields that describe UI elements (including groups of elements) or provide a short message.
+Labels are static text that describe UI elements (including groups of elements) or provide a short message.
 Every control or element, such as a text field, button, or dropdown menu, needs a label.
 Guidelines for labels include:

 - Use plain language; avoid technical jargon.
 - Ensure the label accurately identifies the element it introduces.